MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/Fashion_Tech_Hackathon-2023.md

 Participating students spend 36 hours developing a project of their choice in the form of a project exploring the intersection of fashion and technology: it could be a technology-enhanced garment, wearable-responsive web application, or disrupting fashion via retail data innovations.

+Our hackathon is fashion technology focused.
+Due to this, a good portion of our students identify as female.
+We also have a large group of LGBTQ+ students engaged.
+One of our award challenges was based on designing for Queer musuem spaces.

 ## Event Metrics
 > Feel free to include any other metrics that you think may be important or applicable.